 Using a unique angle and creating a “wow factor” can be key to getting the viewer to stick around.
 The best angles are sometimes the least obvious.

-I also had Matthias wear bright colors to help his figure stand out from a rather chaotic background below.
+I also had Giraud wear bright colors to help his figure stand out from a rather chaotic background below.

 Simple equipment is better than you think

-In fact, many incredibly stunning images can be produced using mere cell phones, GoPros and point-and-shoot cameras.
+In fact, many incredibly stunning photos can be produced using mere cell phones, GoPros and point-and-shoot cameras.
 Indeed, with some basic knowledge of composition, lighting and a little creativity, the possibilities are endless.

 For this self-portrait image, I used a GoPro that I set up next to a puddle and then strapped a remote to my handlebars to get the shot.